The Finite State Machine debugger

 or(y == 0) & (n > 5)

-Control of model execution
+Managing model execution

-Step-by-step execution is only available within the Chart block and does not affect the global execution of the model in the workspace.
-When you exit the Chart block, the panel is hidden and Engee returns to normal simulation mode. |
+Step-by-step execution is available only inside the Chart block and does not affect the global execution of the model in the workspace.
+When exiting the Chart block, the panel disappears and Engee returns to the normal simulation mode. |

-After setting the first breakpoint inside the Chart block, a step-by-step simulation control panel will appear in the upper left corner of the canvas:
+After setting the first breakpoint inside the Chart block, a step-by-step simulation control panel will appear in the upper-left corner of the canvas.:

-Three run control commands are available:
+Three execution control commands are available:

 -

-Step In
+Step in

 -

-Entering the finite automaton diagram;
+Input to the finite state machine diagram;

 -